-2164, Labs: EPIC 2124 (research), EPIC 2130 (teaching).
+2170, Labs: EPIC 2124 (research), EPIC 2130 (teaching).

 James M. Conrad received his bachelor's degree in computer science from the University of Illinois, Urbana, and his master's and doctorate degrees in computer engineering from North Carolina State University.
 He is currently a professor at the University of North Carolina at Charlotte.
 He has served as an assistant professor at the University of Arkansas and as an instructor at North Carolina State University.
 He has also worked at IBM, Ericsson/Sony Ericsson, and BPM Technology.
 Dr. Conrad is a Professional Engineer, a Senior Member of the IEEE and a Certified Project Management Professional (PMP).
 He is also a member of Eta Kappa Nu, the Project Management Institute, and the American Society of Engineering Education.
-He has been elected to serve on the IEEE Board of Directors as Region 3 director for 2016-2017.
+He served on the IEEE Board of Directors as Region 3 director for 2016-2017.
 He is the author of numerous books, book chapters, journal articles, and conference papers in the areas of embedded systems, robotics, parallel processing, and engineering education.